 Resilient Ways Forward

-We continue to support our partners as they use Resilient Ways Forward - our Transportation Resilience Improvement Plan (TRIP) - to progress policies and projects that address the impacts of climate change on our transportation system.
+We continue to support our partners as they use Resilient Ways Forward - our Transportation Resilience Improvement Plan (TRIP) - to progress policies and projects that address the impacts of our changing climate on the transportation system.
 Visit resilientwaysforward.com to learn more!